On Assignment for the University of Michigan Department of Radiology News & Notes newsletter. Read below or request PDF.

 Fall 2025

-The Michigan Institute for Imaging Technology & Translation is on a mission to improve standard MRI methodologies utilizing cutting-edge research.
+The Michigan Institute for Imaging Technology & Translation (MIITT) is on a mission to improve standard MRI methodologies utilizing cutting-edge research.
 Working within the radiology department gives MIITT researchers a first-hand look at the challenges radiologists are facing when reading MRI scans.

-“Now, with our new proprietary method, Magnetic Resonance Fingerprinting (MRF), radiologists can acquire quantitative data on multiple important properties simultaneously, which improves the accuracy of the diagnostic information.
+“When using standard MRI approaches, we are limited to brighter and darker shades of gray,” says MIITT co-director, Nicole Seiberlich, PhD, Research Professor of Cardiovascular Imaging and Associate Professor of Radiology.
+While radiologists are both skilled and experienced at reading and interpreting these images, introduction of a numerical measurement technique eliminates subjectivity, providing readers with specific data.
+“With our proprietary method, Magnetic Resonance Fingerprinting (MRF), radiologists can acquire quantitative data on multiple important properties simultaneously, which improves the accuracy of the diagnostic information.
 These quantitative tissue property maps include actual numbers that give experts reproducible and actionable results.
-It has been evaluated in brain, prostate, liver, cardiac, and musculoskeletal imaging.
+It has been evaluated in brain, prostate, liver, cardiac, and musculoskeletal imaging.”

-“This is a good example of a problem I’m having clinically that’s being solved by our research group,” says radiologist and scientist, Shane Wells, MD, whose research focuses on improving diagnostic information to help urologists make more informed decisions.
+“This is a good example of a problem I’m having clinically that’s being solved by our research group,” says radiologist and scientist, Shane Wells, MD, Associate Professor of Radiology and Urology whose research focuses on improving diagnostic information to help urologists make more informed decisions.
 “I currently use ultrasound or CT to put needles into the liver to treat tumors.
 The needles get hot at the end and burn the tumor.
 It’s a minimally invasive procedure that can actually cure liver cancer and patients can go home the same day.
 However, one of the shortcomings of the current technology is that we can’t target tumors very well, which negatively affects patient outcomes.
 Now, the platform that we’ve developed at MIITT combines ultrasound and MRI to improve that tumor targeting.”

-In addition to its wider design, made for larger patients or those with claustrophobia, the image quality of the scans is less affected by metal implants.
-This is advantageous when scanning post joint replacement surgery patients.
+“One solution that we found is to use our Siemens MAGNETOM Free.Max 0.55T MRI Scanner,” says Dr. Seiberlich.
+As one of the few locations nationwide that owns and operates this “low field” machine, the MIITT team and UM Radiology have identified niche utilities, including the ability to conduct “in bore” biopsies--meaning the patient stays in the MRI scanner throughout the procedure.
+Now radiologists can clearly see the area that they want to biopsy, and accurately direct metallic needles without risk of damaging surrounding tissue.
+In addition to a wider bore, initially intended for larger patients or those with claustrophobia, the image quality of the scans is less affected by metal implants at low field strength.
+This is also advantageous when scanning patients with prior joint replacement surgery.
 “We can also capture MRI scans of parts of the body that are in motion, such as the heartbeat or blood flow,” she says.
 “Instead of a one second scan to make an image of a stationary body part, we can create a usable image in 20 milliseconds.
 We continue to discover special use cases that make this machine an exciting tool for us to have in radiology.”

-Going forward, the MIITT may be venturing into deep learning to improve the resolution of multiple parameter maps and increase scanning time.
+Going forward, MIITT may be venturing into deep learning to improve the resolution of multiple parameter maps and decrease scanning time.
 Its goals will continue to revolve around solving the challenges that radiologists have on a daily basis using MRI to diagnose disease.
 “We will continue to look for collaborators who have questions that we can seek to answer with MRI technology,” says Dr. Seiberlich.

 Back to Top